◆ Islamic Wealth Intelligence

 Official MUIS Zakat Partnership

 FAiWA officially works with the Islamic Religious Council of Singapore (MUIS) on Zakat calculation for clients, as well as with PERGAS and other Muslim organisations on a comprehensive Zakat calculation scheme.
-This is institutional-level authority that no individual IFA can replicate.
+This is institutional-level authority that no individual FA can replicate.

 🏆